frantsao/myshift2teams/README.md

 ## Simple API service for organization of shifts

 ### What?
 This is a minimal app sending messages about shifts in a organization to MS Teams.
-You can send a json to the *myshift* endpoint with a list of people and it will store the configuration and the initial shift in a redis database.
+You can send a json to the *myshift* endpoint with a list of people and it will store the configuration and the initial shift in a [Redis](https://redis.io) database.
 Then you can update the shift or send a shift reminder to a MS Teams channel.

 ### How to build it?
 You will need a D compiler installed (DMD/ldc/...), a C compiler and the DUB package manager.
 You also will need the sources of phobos library, zlib and openssl lib.